 In order to make sure we can serve everyone who wants to get into a contributor spot at a top business publication, we’ve created three levels of pricing to go along with our Masterclass, Masterclass+, and Masterclass++ options, with the premiere option that includes 6 months of one-on-one coaching costing just $597 per month.
 Here are the full details:

 If a well-placed article written and published using the methods we teach you in this masterclass brought you just one additional client, boosted the price you could charge for your goods or services by just 5%, or helped you move up a rung in this competitive job market–what would that be worth?
 And with the value that will come from consistently hitting your contributor goals…well, we’re aiming to make this the deal of a lifetime.

-What’s more, the money is practically irrelevant because you also get a 6-month, no-risk, 100% satisfaction-or-your-money-back guarantee.
+What’s more, the money is practically irrelevant because you also get a 60-day, no-risk, 100% satisfaction-or-your-money-back guarantee.

-Here’s how it works: If you are accepted into the course, fulfill the assignments, are putting in the work in the directions your contributor coach points you in–if even after all of that you don’t feel like you’ve shaved years off your path toward your publication goals by the end of 6 months, we will give you your money back, no questions asked.
+Here’s how it works: If you are accepted into the course, and you complete each module, fulfill every homework assignment, actively listen, engage and work closely with your coach–if even after all of that you don’t feel like you’ve gained substantial writing and publication knowledge, we will give you your money back, no questions asked.